-The work of entrepreneurial golf designer Mark Parsinen and renowned course architect Gil Hanse, Castle Stuart played host to three consecutive Scottish Opens between 2011 and 2013 and hosted it once more in 2016 – when Alex Noren sealed the victory.
+The work of entrepreneurial golf designer Mark Parsinen and renowned course architect Gil Hanse, Cabot Highlands (formerly known as Castle Stuart) played host to three consecutive Scottish Opens between 2011 and 2013 and hosted it once more in 2016 – when Alex Noren sealed the victory.

 On the Moray Firth with views eastwards towards Chanonry Point, north to the Black Isle and west towards the Kessock Bridge and Dornoch beyond, this is an exhilarating setting for golf.